(Diverticulosis, Diverticular Disease)

 - Treatment of diverticulosis can include high fiber diet, and anti-spasmodic drugs.

 - When diverticulosis is associated with inflammation and infection the condition is called diverticulitis.
-Together, diverticulosis and its complications, including diverticulitis, sometimes are referred to as diverticular disease.

 - Complications of diverticulosis and diverticulitis include rectal bleeding, abdominal infections, and colon obstruction.